Chapter 3. API

 public void disconnect();

 It will have no effect if the channel is already in the disconnected or closed state.
-If connected, it will remove itself from the group membership.
+If connected, it will leave the cluster.
 This is done (transparently for a channel user) by sending a leave request to the current coordinator.
-The latter will subsequently remove the channel's address from its local view and send the new view to all remaining members.
+The latter will subsequently remove the leaving node from the view and install a new view in all remaining members.

-After a successful disconnect, the channel will be in the unconnected state, and may subsequently be re-connected to.
+After a successful disconnect, the channel will be in the unconnected state, and may subsequently be reconnected.

 public void close();

-[3] Local delivery can be turned on/off using setOpt() .
+Local delivery can be turned off using setDiscardOwnMessages(true)

 [4] This is managed internally however, and an application programmer does not need to be concerned about it.